-For example, for an image of a kid playing, you can add happy, joy, childhood, playtime and similar tags that describe the character, emotions, and activity being depicted in the photo.
+For example, for an image of a kid playing, you can add tags such as happiness, joy, childhood, playtime and similar tags that describe the character, emotions, and activity being depicted in the photo.

 So you might have the perfect image for this client -- one that is better than everything else that comes up in that search.
-But if your photo doesn’t have any of those keyword tags on it, then that client will never see it.
-This is why keyword research and effective tagging is very important for making your stock images highly searchable.
+But if your photo doesn't have any of those keyword tags on it, then that client will never see it.
+Keyword research and effective tagging are significant for making your stock images highly searchable.

 Do Not Spam

 You need to avoid being spammy when it comes to keywords and tags on these photo sites.
 Do not use tags unnecessarily, if your photo does not fit in well with them.
 Stock photo agencies are very particular about showing only the relevant images in the searches, and our account might be penalized if you abuse the tag feature when uploading images.

 Here is an example of tag spamming.
 Let's say you upload an image of two business executives shaking hands at a desk in an office, but then you use a bunch of tags that have nothing at all to do with that image - such as "manufacturing, warehouse, weight loss, online dating, love, hate, money" etc. Adding unnecessary tags is annoying, it's not honest, and it is considered spam.
 Abusing the system like this will likely get you kicked out and banned permanently.

 There are dozens of stock photo sites out there where you can upload your images for sale.
 Some of them are the best sites to sell photos, and some of them are not.
 Some get tons of traffic, and others don't.
 All of them have pros and cons -- all of them.
 So do your due diligence when deciding where to sell your photos.